Itinerary Description

 Fitness Benchmark

-WIMRS Level Required
+WMRS Level Required

-WIMRS 4
+WMRS 4

 Annapurna Base Camp Trek is a level 4 adventure on the Bikat Rating Scale.

-This makes it mandatory for you to have high-altitude experience of preferably multiple treks marked at level 3 on the WIMRS.
+This makes it mandatory for you to have high-altitude experience of preferably multiple treks marked at level 3 on the WMRS.
 The altitude, the terrain, and the nature of the climb demand a certain level of endurance and a need for you to be aware of how your body reacts to the various features of the high-altitude environment.

 We will send you a progression chart to help you comfortably get out of your comfort zone in order to level up and ultimately reach your highest potential in the big, bad world of outdoor adventure.